 Skin infections are common in childhood and may affect any part of the body.
 Pediatric dermatologists may observe the skin infection and often order skin culture or biopsy of the skin swab to identify the exact causes.
 The following types of skin infections are usually seen in pediatric populations (5).

-• Fungal skin infections: These include paronychia and tinea infections (dermatophyte infection of the skin, nails, and scalp).
-Athlete’s foot (affects the skin between the toes and toenails), jock itch (affects the groin and upper thigh skin), ringworm (circular rash anywhere on the skin) are common types of tinea infections in children.
-Yeast skin infections may include diaper rash in young children, paronychia, and thrush (candida infection).
+- Fungal skin infections: These include paronychia and tinea infections (dermatophyte infection of the skin, nails, and scalp).
+Athlete’s foot (affects the skin between the toes and toenails), jock itch (tinea cruris) in kids (affects the groin and upper thigh skin), ringworm (circular rash anywhere on the skin) are common types of tinea infections in children.
+Yeast skin infections and skin rashes in children may include diaper rash in babies and toddlers, paronychia, and thrush (candida infection).

-• Viral skin infections: These may include warts (small bumps due to HPV), herpes (sores and blisters), and molluscum contagiosum (wart-like skin lesion).
+- Viral skin infections: These may include warts (small bumps due to HPV), herpes (sores and blisters), molluscum contagiosum (wart-like skin lesion), and other forms of viral rash in children.

 The common symptoms of skin infection in children may include